H2020-InFuse/cdff_dev/README.md

 ## Installation

-There is nothing to install at the moment.
+As CDFF-Dev is under development, the most convenient way is to install a symbolic link to the source code in your system:

+    sudo pip3 install -e .

 ## Documentation